davidcastells/riscvisacoverage/README.md

 # riscvisacoverage
-Extract the RISC-V ISA instructions used by an application
+Extract the RISC-V ISA instructions used by an application.

+By now it supports the following ISA instructions:
+RV32I, RV32M

+More coming soon!

 check the examples